ricardosanunes/sinfo/README.md

 # sinfo
 Welcome!
 In this workshop, we'll present to you how to train YOLOv7 to detect a new object.

-To complete this workshop, follow the steps:
+The current code implementation requires a GPU.
+Make sure it To complete this workshop, follow the steps:
 1) Clone this repo:
    `git clone https://github.com/ricardosanunes/sinfo.git`